murilo9/macaw-ts/README.md

 Entities can access the current room through the game's getCurrentRoom method (as currentRoom is a private attribute of Game).

-Entities in the current room can add/remove entities by using the room's appendEntity/removeEntity method.
+Entities in the current room can retrieve/add/remove entities by using the game's getEntity/appendEntity/removeEntity methods.

 Entities may call game's stop method to close the game.

 [TODO: add a more concrete example]

 > "To interact" = send and receive data

+### How are Graphic entities rendered

 ### How do entities interact with the UI layer